lukemcmack/2k-predictor/README.md

 - <b>Steals Per Game</b>: The number of steals the player made per game<br>
 - <b>Blocks Per Game</b>: The number of blocks the player made per game<br>
 - <b>Turnovers Per Game</b>: The number of turnovers
-- <b>Awards</b>: Three dummy variables signifying if the player was an All Star, MVP, or Defensive Player of the Year.
+- <b>Awards</b>: Three dummy variables signifying if the player was an All Star, MVP, or Defensive Player of the Year

 <h3 align="left">Collection Methodology</h3>